salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # flags.metadata.summary

 Metadata component names to deploy.
-Can be specified with a quoted \*, e.g. 'ApexClass:MyClass\*'
+Wildcards (\*) supported as long as you use quotes, such as 'ApexClass:MyClass\*'

 # flags.test-level.summary